pagi-org/spec/pagi.md

 * A node-type is repsonsible for defining how nodes of that type have their IDs generated.

-* The generation strategy must produce unique IDs.
+* The generation strategy must produce IDs that are unique within a given document.
 If it does not, failures will occur at runtime.

 * IDs are generated when a new node is created.

 Available generation strategies: